aubreymae/cyclespots/README.md

 CycleSpots is a full-stack web application designed to solve a specific local problem: finding the right bike shop based on proximity and specialized service offerings.

-The project highlights a transition from design-centric development to systems-focused engineering, utilizing spatial indexing and efficient data modeling to handle geographic queries.

 ## 🛠️ Tech Stack

 **Frontend**: React, JavaScript, Vite